devnull-cz/c-prog-lang/modules/goto.md

 is enhanced, you just add it to the clean-up section.
 In the former example, you would have to check all error paths and modify those one by one.

-We definitely support reasonable use of `goto` for the clean-up.
+**We definitely support reasonable use of `goto` for the clean-up and structured code breaks**.
 If used wisely it leads to cleaner code and saves lots of intentation.
 Also note that the `break` statement is a jump as well, and imagine how to structure your code without it.

 Also note that "any statement may be **preceded** by... a label".
 As `case` is a label as well (only valid within the `switch` statement though), you cannot